-Sell More Art - Market Research for Artists
+Market Research for Artists

-The easy part?
 You already know how to talk about your art with art people.
 No problem there.
 You understand each other perfectly.
 That's taken care of.
-The hard part is learning to talk to everybody else (aka the other 99% of the population, pretty much all of whom like art if given the chance).
+The hard part is learning to talk to everybody else (aka the other 99.99% of the population, pretty much all of whom like art if given the chance).

-How do you gather the necessary data?
-One of the best ways is to host a show or soiree or reception or party or gathering around your art-- not at galleries but at alternative venues.
+When real world options return, host a show, soiree, reception, dinner, party or gathering around your art-- not at galleries but at alternative venues.
 Better yet, have someone host it for you.
-Contact people you know and ask if they'll help you out, especially those who like your art, especially those outside the art world.
-Hopefully someone will offer or have access to a space where you can display your work and throw yourself a show, even if only for a night.
+Perhaps a friend or acquaintance will offer or have access to a space where you can display a selection of your work and throw yourself a show, even if only for a night.
 Then again, if you have to do it all yourself, that's fine too-- as long as you do it.
 Why not at a gallery, you ask?
 Because at alternative venues, you can practice and perfect how to dialogue with others about your art.
 Get your presentation down first; then you'll be ready for the galleries.

-And this is the key-- learning to respond to all kinds of questions from all kinds of people in all kinds of circumstances, both online and in the real world.
-Experienced artists are good at this; many are so good, they go so far as to make preemptive strikes on a wide variety of questions before they even get asked.
-Remember, no matter how uninformed or irrelevant certain questions may sound to you, I can assure you that they're of utmost importance to the people who ask them, and furthermore, that your answers are critical to advancing and enhancing people's experience of your art, so critical in fact that some of those answers may ultimately lead to sales.
+This is the key-- learning to respond to all kinds of comments from all kinds of people in all kinds of circumstances, both online and in the real world.
+Experienced artists are great at this; many are so good at understanding how average people respond to their art, they can anticipate a wide variety of questions before they even get asked.
+Remember, no matter how uninformed or irrelevant certain questions may sound to you, I can assure you that they're of utmost importance to the people who ask them, and furthermore, that your answers are critical to advancing and enhancing their experience and enjoyment of your art, so critical in fact that some of those answers may ultimately lead to sales.

 Additional tips for your art market research: